Your feedback helps us enhance our services to better meet your needs. Take our 2-minute survey to share your thoughts.

-The UK Health Security Agency (UKHSA) has launched a national coding taxonomy specifically for incident learning in clinical imaging, MRI and nuclear medicine.
-This system is designed to enhance patient safety by providing a structured way to report, analyse, and learn from incidents, including both notifiable and non-notifiable events as well as near misses.
+National incident learning system for clinical imaging, MRI and nuclear medicine The Medical Exposure Group (MEG) in UKHSA are leading the National incident learning system for clinical imaging, MRI and nuclear medicine.
+This system is designed to enhance patient safety by providing a structured way to report, analyse and learn from incidents, including both notifiable and non-notifiable events as well as near misses.

-At a national level this system will allow departments to benchmark their local analysis against the national picture.
-It is hoped this will assist with identifying emerging issues that perhaps may not be easily identified at a local level.
+Incident and near miss event data is analysed by MEG.
+Learning is shared though the publication of reports.
 In terms of patient safety, the analysis of the data will help direct future learning and inform local processes, procedures and risk assessments so these events may be mitigated.

 Incident data from existing systems such as Learning From Patient Safety Events (LFPSE) and newly developed systems such as Once for Wales will be extracted and analysed by MEG with results and learning published in regular reports on the GOV.UK website